undergrad-partner-school

 Apart from agriculture, DelVal offers a diverse range of academic programs in various fields.
 The University is dedicated to fostering innovative and sustainable solutions to environmental and social challenges through programs like sustainable agriculture, conservation and wildlife management, and environmental science.
 DelVal's small class sizes ensure personalized attention from faculty members, fostering an engaging and supportive learning environment for students.
 Additionally, the University offers numerous clubs and organizations, providing students with extracurricular activities that enrich their college experience.

 Delaware Valley University is a private comprehensive higher education institution located in Doylestown, PA.
-This educational institution operates on a semester-based calendar.
+This school uses a semester-based calendar.
 It has an acceptance rate of 93%.
 The freshman retention rate at Delaware Valley University is 69.28% and the six-year graduation rate is 56%.

 Quick Facts